TwilioDevEd/account-security-quickstart-rails/README.md

 have to install SQLite as well and make sure it is running.

 #### Two-Factor Authentication Demo
-- URL path "/protected" is protected with both user session and Twilio Two-Factor Authentication
+- URL path "/protected" is protected with both user session and Twilio Authy Two-Factor Authentication
 - One Time Passwords (SMS and Voice)
 - SoftTokens
 - Push Notifications (via polling)